shaloo/docs.arcana/docs/web3-stack/ca_stack.md

 {% include "./text-snippets/ca_supported_tokens.md" %}

-The Standalone Arcana CA Wallet supports unified balance feature in the context of the following apps:
+Web3 wallet users can download the Arcana CA Wallet (standalone) and install it as a browser extension to use unified balance in the context of the following apps:

 ## Apps